 My name is Ed Tankersley.
-I’m a writer, husband, and dad from Phoenix, Arizona.
+I’m a writer from Phoenix, Arizona.
 My primary writing project is The Distance Between Us, a contemporary novel in progress.
 I am about one-third through the first draft, and I intend to complete the draft in 2015.

 I wrote award-winning short fiction in college (Swarthout Award for fiction, 1986) but put fiction aside after college to pursue a career in advertising.
 Although I don’t regret having a stable income while my wife and I raised our two sons, I now feel like I have some catching up to do, writing-wise.
 My last three years have been about building a life focused around writing and engaging in the writing community.

 An excerpt of my novel-in-progress was published in Four Chambers issue 2 in October 2014, and it received a positive notice in The Review Review (see the sidebar for more on both of those things).